gigahidjrikaaa/GemmaVoice-SpeechAPI/README.md

-The entire application stack, including the `backend` service, the upstream `openaudio_api` container, and the official `openaudio_webui` Gradio experience, is managed via Docker Compose.
-This is the recommended way to run the application for both development and production so that `/v1/tts` talks directly to the maintained OpenAudio-S1-mini backend.
+The entire application stack—including `gemma_service`, the upstream `openaudio_api` container, the official `openaudio_webui` Gradio experience, and the React playground frontend—is managed via Docker Compose.
+This is the recommended way to run the application for both development and production so that `/v1/tts` talks directly to the maintained OpenAudio-S1-mini backend while the UI stays in sync with the running API.